aaronbloomfield/pdr/uva/syllabus.md

 - 70%: Laboratories
 - 30%: Final exam

-The course grades will follow the standard decade curve: 90 and above is an A of some sort (A-, A, or A+), 80 and above is some sort of a B, etc.  **Note:** We reserve the right to modify the weighting (changing the curve, adding pop quizzes, etc.), especially if attendance drops off significantly.
-If this does happen, it will be clearly announced in lecture.
+The course grades are ***LIKELY*** to follow the standard decade curve: 90 and above is an A of some sort (A-, A, or A+), 80 and above is some sort of a B, etc.  This is not a guarantee, as the final determination of the course grades is goign to depend on how the grading works out.

 **Class recordings:** Class sessions for this course will be recorded.
 Recordings will be available only to the instructor(s) and students enrolled in the class, including those who cannot attend the live sessions.
 Recordings will be deleted when no longer necessary.
 Recordings may not be reproduced, shared with those not enrolled in the class, or uploaded to other online environments.
 Students who are not comfortable with participating in a recorded discussion session should contact the instructor to request an alternate assessment activity.
 Students in a class are prohibited from recording of any kind unless authorization is obtained from the instructor.

+**Learning the material:** We provide a number of ways for you to learn the material.
+You do not need to utilize all of them -- and, quite frankly, we don't expect you to use all of them, as that would take up way too much time.
+You should figure out what works best for you, and then utilize those.

+- Lecture recordings: via the "Lecture capture" tool on Collab, these are pre-recorded lectures that go through the slides one by one.
+They don't show the board when diagrams are being written, though.
+For reasons explained in the first lecture, they have to all be recorded when classes start, so we are using a set from a previous semester.
+- Reading through the slides on your own: this will be the quickest, and likely will not teach you the material nearly as well.
+Keep in mind that you still need to know the material, so if you skip all the live or recorded video sessions, and just read the slides, you are going to be in trouble for the labs and the final exam.
+- Lecture periods: at 10 am or 1 pm.
+These go over some of the more challenging concepts discussed in the lecture recordings, and delve a bit deeper into some topics.
+This is NOT a review of all the slides that were in the recording.
+And if a question is asked that is directly addressed in the lecture recordings, you will likely be referred there.

 **Development Environment:** In this class, you may NOT use Microsoft Visual Studio, any other Microsoft Windows-based development environment, or any IDE (Integrated Development Environment), for any reason.
 This includes, among others, Eclipse, Netbeans, Xcode, Geany, Visual Studio, and Atom.
 This applies to program development - obviously, you can use MS Office to edit text documents.
 The purpose behind this rule is to introduce you to the Unix environment - thus, all course work in this class is to be done in a Unix environment (typically Linux or FreeBSD).
 We will discuss how to access and/or install these environments in the beginning of the course. **In order to take this course, you agree to sign an honor pledge that states that you will NOT use a Microsoft Windows-based development environment or IDE for any course work.**